 Sanitization of Areas

 Even before Disney World closed, we saw an increased emphasis on cleaning and sanitization around all public areas.
-Things that are “high touch” areas will need to be sanitized with even more regularity.
+Things that are “high touch” areas will be sanitized with even more regularity.

-Door knobs, handles, buttons, counters, handrails, etc will all need to get significant attention to keep the germs down.
-Expect to see an increased number of cleaning staff throughout the resort.
+Door knobs, handles, buttons, counters, handrails, etc will all get significant attention to keep the germs down.
+To help with sanitization, Disney is increasing the number of cleaning staff throughout the resort.

 Some of these stations just have Purell hand sanitizer, while others are full washing stations.
 Expect to see many more of both kinds pop up in Walt Disney World, along with bottles of hand sanitizers on counters.